all damn day

 He sighed.
 “You’d never hear a calf bawl so loud like I did the other day.
 Came out too late with the gun.
 The coyote had the runt by the back leg.
 Dragged it all the way into the woods.”

 “You’re really going to wait here for it?”
-I ask, even though I already know his answer.
+I asked, even though I already knew his answer.

-The fence, the gun, the long hours, this was a kind of prayer.
+The fence, the gun, the long hours, this was Pete’s kind of prayer.
 A ritual.
 I thought about the inefficiency of his fence, his gun jammed with dirt, the long hours in the hot sun.
 I sighed, looking to the tree line, too.
+I thought about the fly bashing its head outside a pie safe.

 “All damn day.”